greasonek/resty/README.md

 Utilize Airbnb React/JSX Style Guide conventions.
 Unit tests are placed in the component directory (testing one file only).
 Integration tests are placed in the __tests__ directory (testing more than one file).

+## LAB 29 - useReducer, useMemo, useCalback

+**Technical Requirements / Note**

+- Refactor your state management within the App component to use the useReducer() hook.

+- Replace any component state managements to use derived state from useReducer() with a reducer function and initial state.
+Suggested approach:

+<App />: Use a reducer to store and manage all application state: loading, results, history.
+Add to history array in state after every api call method, url, results (json).

+<History />: Iterates the history array in state and shows the previous API calls.
+When one is clicked on, show the results in the results component.
+Note: the results component renders whatever is in state.